770 Eastern Parkway: History

 From its inception the synagogue has served three parallel purposes.
 It is a place of daily prayer services, a study hall for advanced students, and an assembly hall for Chabad gatherings, known as Farbrengens.
 Here the Lubavitcher Rebbe or elder Chassidim would address Chassidim and other visitors about Torah observance and Chassidic philosophy and practice.

 As the Lubavitch movement grew in the United States, the original synagogue became too small to house the chasidim and students who came to pray and study there.
 The synagogue was expanded in several stages.
 The first annex was added in 1960, with subsequent expansions taking place in the late 1960s and again in the mid-1970s.
 The synagogue then reached its current size.
 The original synagogue remains as a small study hall used by rabbinical students during the week.
-In 1988, Rabbi Schneersohn laid the cornerstone for an ongoing renovation project.
+In 1988, Rabbi Schneerson laid the cornerstone for an ongoing renovation project.

+In 1991, the neighborhood around the Chabad headquarters was the site of the Crown Heights riot between Orthodox Jewish residents and African American residents.
+Black residents outraged by a boy’s death in a crash involving the motorcade of Rebbe Menachem Mendel Schneerson attacked Jews, homes and businesses for three days.

+On December 9, 2014, an individual with a documented history of mental health issues entered a synagogue and assaulted a student with a knife.
+Another student present reported that the assailant yelled threats during the incident.
+A police officer at the scene engaged with the assailant in an effort to detain him.
+The confrontation resulted in the officer fatally shooting the assailant.

+Visiting dignitaries

+770 has attracted visits from a wide range of prominent figures, including political leaders, diplomats, and heads of state.
+During Schneerson's lifetime, many came to seek his counsel or pay their respects, among them Robert F. Kennedy, Israeli Prime Minister Menachem Begin and future prime ministers Yitzhak Rabin, and Benjamin Netanyahu, Israeli President Zalman Shazar and future Israeli President Shimon Peres, as well as New York City mayors John Lindsay, Ed Koch, David Dinkins, and future Mayor Rudy Giuliani.
+Since his death, visits have continued from dignitaries such as Mayor Bill de Blasio, Mayor Eric Adams, Israeli ministers Yoav Gallant and Nir Barkat, and Argentinian President Javier Milei.

+In 2025, Israeli far-right Minister Itamar Ben-Gvir visited 770, drawing protests in response to his racist anti-Arab views and fierce opposition to a cease-fire in the Gaza Strip.